 Nothing ever happens by chance and community is no exception.

-Here is a list of some great resolutions you can take, adapt, or use as a jumping point to create your own friendship resolutions for 2018.
+Here is a list of some great resolutions you can take, adapt, or use as a jumping point to create your own friendship resolutions for the year.
 Think big because God is going to use your intentional actions to grow fruit in your friendships this year.
 I am getting excited for you just thinking about how faithful our God is in providing people to enrich life and grow His gospel.

 Note: Start where you are.
 If you have a tight-knit group of friends then maybe you can adopt more practices.
 If you just moved to a new city, maybe try one or two new things and switch your practices up as your season changes.